Implementation guide for administrators

 .ini files tell where things can be found and in which order, depending on the folder structure that the company has set up.
 See more in Create start-up shortcuts with customized initializations.

-- XS_LICENSE_SERVER_HOST to set the on-premises license server address.
+- XS_LICENSE_SERVER_HOST: the on-premises license server address.
 To use online licensing, set the value to https.

-- XS_DEFAULT_LICENSE to set the default license for a user role.
+- XS_DEFAULT_LICENSE: the default license for a user role.

-- XS_DEFAULT_ENVIRONMENT points to the environment-specific .ini file, for example %XSDATADIR%\Environments\uk\env_UK.ini
+- XS_DEFAULT_ENVIRONMENT: the environment-specific .ini file, for example %XSDATADIR%\Environments\uk\env_UK.ini

-- XS_DEFAULT_ROLE points to the role-specific .ini file, for example %XSDATADIR%\Environments\uk\role_Engineer.ini
+- XS_DEFAULT_ROLE: the role-specific .ini file, for example %XSDATADIR%\Environments\uk\role_Engineer.ini

 set XS_LICENSE_SERVER_HOST=https set XS_DEFAULT_LICENSE=DIAMOND set XS_DEFAULT_ENVIRONMENT=%XSDATADIR%\Environments\uk\env_UK.ini set XS_DEFAULT_ROLE=%XSDATADIR%\Environments\uk\role_Engineer.ini